SPD Course Review

 The course had two main projects.
 The first one at the half-way mark was to implement a simple Space Invaders game.
 The second one was at the end of the course which was to implement a course scheduling algorithm.

 For space invaders, they gave us a helpful starter file.
 I started by doing a domain analysis using pen and paper.
 I wrote out all the scenarios, such as changing direction when an invader reaches edge of screen, missile to invader collision, tank switching directions, spawning invaders, and game over when invader reaches the bottom.
 I wrote down which big bang functions I would be needing.
-Then I got to work.
+Then I got to work, using the systematic design methods.
 There were many helper functions and overall it was fun to implement.
 The concept of function composition was used here too.
 The project was a great way to exercise the learnings from the course so far.

 Before I took this course, I followed a different systematic process for solving programming problems.
-Or rather, I built up a mental toolkit of processes and models for solving programming problems, some of which have overlap with SPD’s method.
-These processes and models came up from other sources such as online courses, learning from other good programmers, reading books, reading blog posts, Reddit and Quora, through trial and error, etc.
+Or rather, I built up and internalized a mental toolkit of processes and models for solving programming problems, some of which have overlap with SPD’s method.
+These processes and models came up from other sources such as online courses, courses from my degree programs learning from other good programmers, reading books, reading blog posts, Reddit and Quora, through trial and error, etc.

 Back in 2016-2017, I learned a systematic approach for writing algorithms from a series of courses on Coursera called Java Programming and Software Engineering Fundamentals Specialization from Duke University.
 I used these tools on some of the Intro to CS and Programming using Python course problem sets.
 I mostly internalized it, so I am able to do some of the steps in my head rather than on paper.
-But for harder problems, using paper to write the algorithms and test it step by step is still helpful.
+But for harder problems, or whenever the algorithm isn't clear in my head, using pen and paper to write the algorithm and test it step by step can still be helpful.

-Although I already had a decent process for writing code, I did not find SPD to be useless or a waste of time.
+Although I already had a working process for writing code, I did not find SPD to be useless or a waste of time.
 I appreciated seeing things from another perspective.
-It also served as good review for some of the topics I had come across before.
-Plus, I had a question in mind — would this make me a better programmer?
-I consider myself a decent programmer.
+I had a question in mind — would this make me a better programmer?
+I consider myself an okay programmer.
 I’m no genius, and there are many people out there better than me.
 But there’s always something I can learn, even from beginner courses such as this one.
 I don’t know yet if learning this makes me a better programmer.
-I’d like to say yes, but I won’t know yet until I create more working, efficient, complex programs using the information from this course.
+I think that increasing programming knowledge can lead to becoming a better programmer though, so I’d like to say yes, but I won’t know yet until I create more working, efficient, complex programs using the information from this course.

-I have some ideas about how I could utilize this information in the future.
-I can’t say this systematic approach is the end-all be-all for any programming problem though.
-I think it can get the ball rolling and increase your chances of solving a harder problem.
+I can’t say this systematic approach is the perfect thing for every problem just yet.
+Yes, it can definitely get the ball rolling and increase your chances of solving harder problems.
 But I can also see how someone could potentially struggle.
 Step 4 — code the body — can be ambiguous with respect to the exact steps of the body when applied to a different language.
 But to give credit to SPD’s method, step 2 does make you come up with examples.

 If you work out those examples by hand, then you can use that knowledge to implement step 4.
 The course does mention to do the examples first, to make the following steps easier.
 In the examples from the video walkthroughs, the instructor does elaborate or expand out the steps in the tests, which helps to code the function body.
 But if you don’t watch the videos and rely on just the steps without taking the course, then you might not adopt those example-specific details.